Couch Potato Investing

 Couch Potato Strategy

-The rationale is that the average active fund manager actually underperforms the stock market index over an extended period but charge much higher fees.
+The rationale is that the average active fund manager actually under-performs the stock market index over time but charges much higher fees.

-Given that US stocks have yielded over 7 per cent after inflation over the last 70 odd years and US Treasury bonds have yielded about 2 per cent a year after inflation with low volatility, the expectation is that you can earn close to an average 5 per cent after inflation with relatively low risk.
+Given that US stocks have yielded over 7 per cent after inflation over the last 70-odd years and US Treasury bonds have yielded about two per cent a year after inflation with low volatility, the expectation is that you can earn close to an average 5 per cent after inflation with relatively low risk.

 The approach would work using similar fund types in other countries and could be tweaked by altering the percentage of stocks to fixed income securities depending on the level of volatility that you are happy to handle.